SignpostMarv/opensim-libs/trunk/unmanaged/OpenDynamicsEngine-0.13.1mod/OPENSIM-README.txt

 to bin/lib32 or bin/lib64 opensim folder acording to platform.
 C++ debug does have a large impact on performance.
 You should only use it for testing.

+== On Linux ==
+if you dont see the file ./configure you need to do ./bootstrap to create it.
+Check it so see its dependencies on several linux tools.

-(could not test following adapted from justin instructions bellow) == On Linux 32-bit ==
+(could not test following adapted from justin instructions bellow)

+== On Linux 32-bit ==
 ./configure --with-trimesh=opcode --disable-asserts --enable-shared --disable-demos --without-x --disable-threading-intf make